 Cotic Tonic Titanium Gravel Bike

 You know the old saying… if it isn’t broken, don’t fix it.
-That’s why Cotic have chosen the proven geometry of the steel Escapade gravel bike.
-This is based on their Ultra Compact Geometry idea with fairly short seat tubes and actual top tube lengths more akin to traditional road geometry.
+That’s why Cotic has chosen the proven geometry of the steel Escapade gravel bike.
+This is based on their Ultra-Compact Geometry idea with fairly short seat tubes and actual top tube lengths more akin to traditional road geometry.
 Geo numbers on the XS-L frame size range show Cotic have gone for a proportional fit, optimizing head and seat tube angles to maintain ride feel whilst minimizing toe overlap.

 So, what are the Cotic Tonic geometry figures?
 Reach spans a 360.6mm to 397mm range with chainstays at 425mm.
 The head angle starts at 71° in Small, creeping up to 72° in XL.
 While the head angle is steepening up, the seat tube angle slackens off from 73.5° to 73°.
 You’ll find the complete geometry chart at the foot of the article.